< Previous | Next >

-An Emergency Medicine physician with special knowledge and skills to prevent and relieve the suffering experienced by patients with life-limiting illnesses.
+An Emergency Medicine physician who specializes in Hospice and Palliative Medicine provides care to prevent and relieve the suffering experienced by patients with life-limiting illnesses.
 This specialist works with an interdisciplinary hospice or palliative care team to optimize quality of life while addressing the physical, psychological, social and spiritual needs of both patient and family.

 - Internal Medicine-Critical Care Medicine

 An Emergency Medicine physician trained in Critical Care Medicine has expertise in the diagnosis, treatment and support of critically ill and injured patients, particularly trauma victims, and patients with multiple organ dysfunction.
 This physician also coordinates patient care among the primary physician, critical care staff and other specialists.